Moemen12/ID-GENREATOR/README.md

 the second argument is the column name where you want to insert the uniqueId .

-Here this code will generate an id from 25 characters and inserts it database .
+Here this code will generate an id from 25 characters and inserts it in database .